 Don't understand your injury or condition?
 This can be nerve-wracking, as you worry you’re doing something wrong, or that you aren’t doing anything right.
 It can be tempting to search the internet for information, but most people don’t have the right training to find good quality medical information on the internet.

 Physiotherapists are educators – it’s a fundamental part of what we do.
 We are trained to explain complex medical conditions in plain language, so our clients really understand what’s happening to them.
 We also have time to answer your questions, and use a wide range of educational tools, including body models, interview techniques, and electronic educational tools.

 4) You Want Treatment Based on Evidence

-One of the most important things to know is physiotherapists are medical rehabilitation professionals.
-That means we train in universities as part of a broader medical team, made up of physicians, nurses, nurse practitioners, occupational therapists, pharmacists, respiratory therapists, and dentists.
+Physiotherapists are medical rehabilitation professionals.
+We train in universities as part of a medical team made up of physicians, nurses, nurse practitioners, occupational therapists, pharmacists, respiratory therapists, and dentists.
 All of these professions require advanced university training, and are required by their professional colleges to base their approach to treatment on scientific evidence.

 - The relevant scientific evidence,